- Before you go: Let someone know where

 back or bending over.

-- If attacked fight back.
+- If attacked, fight back.
 Try to remain standing

 and face the attacking animal.
 Fight back with rocks, sticks, or even your bare